Mikerniker/100_Days_of_Python/Day64/README.md

 ## Overview

-- Topics: Flask, SQLite Databases (SQLite3; SQLAlchemy), CRUD Operations with SQLAlchemy
+- Topics: Flask, SQLite Databases (SQLite3; SQLAlchemy), CRUD Operations with SQLAlchemy, requests module

 ### The challenge

+Make a database and Flask application that shows a list of your favorite movies the app should:
--
+- View Movie List items
+- Edit a Movies Rating and Review
+- Delete movies from a database
+- Add new movies via the Add page
+- Sort and Rank movies by rating

 ## Table of contents